openzipkin/brave/instrumentation/p6spy/README.md

 # brave-instrumentation-p6spy

+## Deprecated

+P6Spy hasn't been released since July 2020.
+This module will be removed in Brave v6.

+## Overview

 This includes a tracing event listener for [P6Spy](https://github.com/p6spy/p6spy) (a proxy for calls to your JDBC driver).
 It reports to Zipkin how long each statement takes, along with relevant tags like the query.